laradiaz/laradiaz/README.md

 <h1 align="left">Hi 👋, I'm Lara</h1>

-I am a self-taught developer and for a little more than 3 years I have been coding, mainly in React.
+I'm a self-taught developer with 5 years of coding experience, mainly in React.
+I love building solutions, tackling new challenges, and continuously learning.
 Co-organizer of [BeerJs CBA](https://www.instagram.com/beerjscba/).
-Passionate about video games, coffee, archery, and new challenges.
+Beyond coding, I'm passionate about video games, coffee, archery, and exploring new opportunities.
+As a #WTMAmbassador and #girlCodeAmbassador, I enjoy being part of initiatives that support diversity in tech.